deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-quickstart.md

 ---
 title: Deeplearning4j Quickstart
-short_title: Maven Quickstart
+short_title: Quickstart
 description: Quickstart for Java using Maven
 category: Get Started
-weight: 0
+weight: 1
 ---

-## Get started with Maven
+## Get started

 This is everything you need to run DL4J examples and begin your own projects.

 We recommend that you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j).
 Gitter is where you can request help and give feedback, but please do use this guide before asking questions we've answered below.
-If you are new to deep learning, we've included [a road map for beginners](./deeplearningforbeginners.html) with links to courses, readings and other resources.
+If you are new to deep learning, we've included [a road map for beginners](./deeplearning4j-beginners) with links to courses, readings and other resources.

 ### A Taste of Code